petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

    ![Allow other users to access newly created page templates while configuring permissions.](./creating-a-page-template/images/05.png)

 1. Enable the *View* permission for the roles that should access the page template.
-To allow all users who can create pages to use it, enable the View permission for the user role.
+For example, enable the View permission for the *user* role to allow all users to use the page template.

 1. Click *Save*.